jdereg/json-io/README.md

 See https://github.com/jdereg/json-command-servlet for a light-weight servlet that processes Ajax / XHR calls.

 Featured on http://json.org.
+ * 2.7.2
+  * When writing JSON, less memory is used to manage referenced objects.  `JsonWriter` requires a smaller memory foot print during writing.
+  * New option available to JsonWriter that allows you to force enums to not write private variables.
+First you can make them transient.
+However, if you do not own the code or cannot change it, you can set the `JsonWriter.getArgs().put(ENUM_PUBLIC_ONLY, true)`, and then only public fields on enums will be emitted.
  * 2.7.1
   * BigDecimal and BigInteger are now always written as a primitive (immutable, non-referenced) value.
 This uniformizes their output.
  * 2.7.0